w8deWave/w8deWave/README.md

 Beside's programming, I enjoy traveling :airplane: and practising different types of sports .

-- 🔭 I’m currently working on Data Science stuff
+- 🔭 I’m currently working on Python
-- 🌱 I’m always keen on learning new things
+- 🌱 I’m always keen on learning new stuff